 It’s hot in Italy in July, so that’s the bottom line.

-The summers in Italy are often hotter than in July, but it is still very hot in July.
+are often hotter than in July, but it is still very hot in July.
 Not only is humidity high in most of the country, but it’s also hot.
 Even if you feel like you are used to the heat and humidity at home, remember that you don’t usually engage in the same type of go-go/go schedule when you travel.
 On hot days at home, you can either relax in your backyard or turn on the AC.
 It’s a journey from one attraction in Italy to the next.